Innovations in eHealth Care

 - Unsupervised workgroups: to practice in developing online modules and test these modules on the target group.
 Students make their own planning regarding when and where to work on the assignment together with their subgroup, based on a concrete outline in the course reader and information and support in the lectures.
 Tutoring/supervision is available during the course to discuss questions or problems with a supervisor.

 1. Writing a group report on the developmental process of the module, incorporating scientific literature and what is learned during the lectures (grade);

-2. Group presentation of the eHealth prototype module in the last lecture session of the course (grade);
+2. Group poster presentation of the eHealth prototype module in the last lecture session of the course (grade);

 3. Individual short essay to reflect on an eHealth related topic in line with the developed prototype intervention (grade).

 Students have to pass all parts of the assessment.
-Grading will be based on the presentation (20%), the paper (60%) and the essay (20%).
+Grading will be based on the poster presentation (20%), the paper (60%) and the essay (20%).

 The Faculty of Social and Behavioural Sciences has instituted that instructors use a software programme for the systematic detection of plagiarism in students’ written work.
 In case of fraud disciplinary actions will be taken.
 Please see the information concerning fraud.

 - eHealth Research, Theory and Development: a multidisciplinary approach (2018).
 1st edition.
 Routledge: Oxford